 –––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

-Artist Lothar Götz chats to Ellie Duffy about creating his new commission for the VitrA London showroom and working with colour space
+Artist Lothar Götz chats to Ellie Duffy about creating his new commission for the VitrA London showroom and working with colour, space and light

 You often work at the scale of buildings, creating artworks for historic galleries like the Holden in Manchester and the Hatton in Newcastle.
-You’ve also worked with architecture by The Smithsons, Frank Gehry, Rick Mather, Massimiliano Fuksas and now this Piercy & Co building, home of VitrA London’s new showroom hub.
+You’ve also worked with architecture by The Smithsons, Frank Gehry, Rick Mather, Massimiliano Fuksas and now the VitrA London showroom, situated in the Turnmill building by Piercy & Co.
 Can you describe how you respond to buildings in your practice?

 I’m thinking about the physical relationship between my body and the space, so the site visit is a crucial point.
 I find architecture fascinating but it’s the abstract qualities in a building that interest me more than the function.
 I’m curious to escape into space and I want to feel first.
 I like to look out for things you might not notice immediately.
-I’m a big fan of the way Thomas Bernhard writes about space, describing a perfect building from the physical side.
+I’m a big fan of the way Thomas Bernhard writes, describing a perfect building from the physical side.

 Generally, I walk around inside and outside; it’s more of a passive process at first.
-The space really dictates what I’m doing; the artwork is unique to the building.
+The space really dictates what I’m doing, so the artwork is unique to the Turnmill building.
 The experience of being at a threshold, comprehending what’s happening inside and the outside at the same time is a critical moment.

 My work isn’t about ‘improving’ a building or space with colour.
 But I do think that colours have their own three-dimensional space and that colour is something that was neglected for quite a long time in architecture.

-What were your responses to the Turnmill building?
+What were your responses to the Turnmill building and VitrA’s showroom?
 What were you thinking about when you developed your artwork here?

-Outside, I noticed the geometry and it’s quite a distinctive one.
+Outside, I noticed the distinctive geometry.
 I felt like I was in a drawing.
 You have all the verticals from the windows and then the horizontal lines from the brickwork; the size of the brick is very small in relation to the big windows and the whole building is sand coloured.
 The shapes in my artworks are not about adding but about connecting what’s already there.
 What happens when we look at a façade, a window and then a door for instance, is that our eye makes its own shapes, creates its own abstract geometry in connecting certain things.
-Stairs are another example – I’ve done several works on staircases including at Leeds Art Gallery and Künstlerhaus in Hanover.
-They are very particular kinds of spaces because you’re moving as you experience them.
-So there I walk up and down and try to connect certain viewpoints to make my own abstract geometry.
-The shadows cast by architecture in sunlight can also be a factor, like at the Towner Gallery in Eastbourne.
-I would say that my work requires quite active viewing.
+I would say that my work requires quite active viewing; the artworks are not meant to be a standing-still experience from a fixed viewpoint.

-I was also thinking about experiences of coloured light in spaces in Morocco, where bathrooms especially often include tinted glass, and the ultra violet glass at the Oriental eyrie of Scholss Schachen, King Ludwig II’s hunting lodge.
+I was also thinking about experiences of coloured light in spaces in Morocco, where bathrooms especially often include tinted glass, and the ultra-violet glass at the Oriental eyrie of Scholß Schachen, King Ludwig II’s hunting lodge.
 It’s an amazing room of fantasy and colour that also influenced my artwork for The Economist Building.
-When you’re working with glass and colour and light something alters, there’s a new surreal reality to spaces and to the objects within them.
+When you’re working with glass and colour and light something happens, there’s a new surreal reality to spaces and to the objects within them.